Listening to Grief Metaphors through the Arts

 During a discussion with a close mentor of mine, he suggested that it was time to let art hold me.
 What if I could surrender to the exhaustion and be receptive, watch movies, listen to music, read books and poetry that stirred me?
 Essentially, the idea was to find creative nourishment that could soothe my broken heart.
 If you have gone through a painful loss, you might have noticed in the midst of the upheaval that a vast majority of films, books and fine art are inspired by death or loss in some form.
 Life is always mirroring death, and when art is created from an emotional and honest place, loss is often in the background.
 The good news in the midst of bad news is that loss offers us a pathway for renewal if we can be in the discomfort long enough to pass through the portal.
 Two aspects have been instrumental in my recovery from grief, one was to linger in the desert landscape of grief for a while, and when ready, find the courage to express my grief story.

 Part of my work as teacher and mentor involves dance and movement, giving the opportunity for people to tell stories through the work of the Life/Art process (developed at internationally renowned Tamalpa Institute).
 Dance through the Life/Art Process does not require an agile body and choreographic talent, but instead asks one to be vulnerable and present to the movement that wants to speak, essentially an improvisation of the soul.
 In this movement ‘therapy’, we listen to the metaphors that arise for us in connection with life themes and we find a way to dance them.
 The body is the holder of our emotions, our memories and our history.
 If we dance and let the body speak, we are often able to ‘move’ things out, listen more deeply to our insides, and find access to our life force.
 As I listened to the grief qualities and metaphors (heavy, sticky, loud, thrashing, dull…), I became very curious about the dances that could be expressed when one experiences the emotions of grief and tells the stories of loss.
 Ron Marasco and Brian Shuff give us this image in their book About Grief, “Grief can feel like hanging over a precipice-the level of emotional vulnerability is that intense.”
 What emerged for me in response to my own grief story was the metaphor of ‘falling’.
-The images of fallinIMG_0637g are so visceral and evoke so many clear movements: falling down, falling into someone’s arms, falling and having someone catch you, falling and not getting back up; as well as associations such as falling without a safety net, falling into a rabbit hole and the literal fear of falling.
+The images of falling are so visceral and evoke so many clear movements: falling down, falling into someone’s arms, falling and having someone catch you, falling and not getting back up; as well as associations such as falling without a safety net, falling into a rabbit hole and the literal fear of falling.
 So, I explored falling using dance, poetry and film with many supportive people, many of them artists, who created a team that helped me fall over and over again.
 In this act of falling, I found soft landings, I felt strong emotions and new insights arose.
 To my surprise, I also had fun.
 If you aren’t already versed in the language of the arts, it is important to understand that art making is fun.
 When we are encountering the pain of grief over a long period of time, we need to have opportunities to play and lighten up.
 It is simply common sense in order to survive and stay afloat.

 I come to the arts with a strong vocabulary, having a creative map to guide me.
 The lack of artistic experience might feel like a challenge if expression is desired.
 Where to begin?
 How might one tell their grief story if they are not versed in the language of the arts?
 Like any learning, it is best to start simple.
 I have suggested that clients and students write intimate poetry, or draw in a journal that serve as a visual diary a few times a week.
 Taking an art class can give opportunities to dance, paint, sing or perform the story, if possible with a teacher that encourages truth telling and provides a safe space for vulnerability.
 The most basic prescription is to find the metaphor that fits your particular brand of grief.
 How does the grief feel in your body, and what movements or images does that feeling evoke?
 If you imagine you are filled with heavy stones, then the antidote in creative terms is to lighten up.
 With movement you can take deep breaths and create more space in your ribcage, lift your arms slowly, pretend your arms are filled with air and float.
 Another strong metaphor that arises in the land of grief is the flood; you can find yourself in deep waters when the waves of grief keep coming.
 Finding places to shore up and rest, and creating a symbolic life raft for these times can make a huge difference.
 This might be a grief counselor or a grief group, and it can also be music that lifts you up, or your favorite comedy show.